-One of the great things about spin classes is that there are lots of different version and interpretations so that you can choose the right class for your current fitness levels.
+One of the great things about spinning classes is that there are lots of different versions and interpretations so that you can choose the right class for your current fitness levels.
 For example, some classes are as short as 30-minutes, which makes them ideal for beginners and anyone who is on a tight schedule.

 It’s also important to remember that a short but intense spin class can be just as rewarding and productive as a longer, easier class.
 Just because you can’t make it to a longer class does not mean you won’t get great results from spinning, especially if you crank up the resistance and work hard.